1901, Banjo Reminiscences

-The original publications of "Banjo Reminiscences" appeared in a trade magazine, between June, 1901 and October 1902.
+The original publications of "Banjo Reminiscences" appeared in The Cadenza, a trade magazine for enthusiasts of stringed instruments.
+The articles ran between June, 1901 and October 1902.
 Converse died the following year, in 1903.
 One hundred and ten years later the 15 installments were collected and reprinted by Paul Heller.
-From the very first in the series it was certain that Converse relied heavily upon accounts that had been previously published in The New York Clipper, the newspaper of record for all things sporting or theatrical.
+From the very first it was certain that Converse relied heavily upon accounts previously published in The New York Clipper, the newspaper of record for all things sporting or theatrical.
 Every subsequent historian of blackface has had reason to consult the original newspaper accounts, now digitized and searchable.

 Converse, Harriet Maxell.
 Myths and Legends of the New York State Iroquois, Arthur Casewell Parker, ed., Education Department Bulletin, No. 437, Albany: University of New York, 1908.